-We offer an array of family addiction counseling and family addiction therapy services that target your family’s specific situation and provide the appropriate treatment for everyone involved.
+We offer an array of family addiction counseling and family addiction therapy services that target your family’s specific situation.
+These resources can also provide the appropriate addiction treatment method for everyone involved.
 No matter what you are going through or how severe the addiction is, you have the support you need to grow together and create a healthy home once again.

-At Northern Illinois Recovery, we understand that no “one size fits all” treatment is available.
+At Northern Illinois Recovery, we understand that no “one-size-fits-all” addiction treatment approach.
 That is why we work with you and your loved one to figure out what method will resonate best.
-In addition to offering all therapies mentioned above, we’re also huge advocates participating in a family therapy program.
-To find out more about our family therapy program, give us a call today.
-Start your path to a happier, healthier life beyond alcohol or drug addiction.
+In addition to offering all therapies mentioned above, we’re also advocates of participating in a family therapy program.
+Family support during the recovery process can be incredibly helpful.
+This is why family counseling is so important to us.

 Treatment centers that offer substance addiction treatment, as well as educational resources, are invaluable.
 Our substance use disorder treatment center strives to be a facility where you can find such assistance.
 We are dedicated to helping individuals and entire families find healing through addiction recovery.